 Getting help at the library

-Any of our staff members will be happy to help you if you need extra help or assistance while you're here at the library.
+Any of our staff members will be happy to help you if you need extra assistance while you're here.

 Adaptive or assistive equipment

 You can use the following devices in the library only: